 So change is possible, and CIHT is looking to influence government in its consideration of providing sustainable solutions for the future delivery of local highways maintenance and solving the pothole predicament.

 CIHT will explore a range of options, including some which are more radical than the current arrangements and emphasis on operational best practice.
 The project seeks to explore more radical transformation in management, funding, accountability and control.

 One key input to the review is to get views from the industry.
-We would like your views to help us develop the review, so please do complete the questionnaire (link below).
+We have kept the survey open as we would like your views to help us develop the review, so please do complete the questionnaire (link below).
 Your response is much appreciated.

 The initial findings were reported at the CIHT Annual Conference in March 2019.